Nano-bubbles

 Surface charges enable efficient ion exclusion

-With MD simulations, we proposed several mechanisms associated with the microscopic electrostatic interfactions to explain the efficient ion exlusion observed in charged COF membranes with large nanochannels.
+We proposed several mechanisms associated with the microscopic electrostatic interfactions to explain the efficient ion exlusion observed in charged COF membranes with large nanochannels.

 ACS Nano 2022, 16 (8), 11781–11791.